 3 Lack of tax breaks available

-Charities are able to claim a number of tax reliefs on most income, capital gains and profits, with various schemes available – such as reclaiming gift aid on donations – which can make an important difference to the amount of money they can raise for their cause.
+Charities are able to claim a number of tax reliefs on most income, capital gains and profits.
+Various schemes are available – such as reclaiming gift aid on donations – which can make an important difference to the amount of money they can raise for their cause.
 More locally, they’re typically eligible for a substantial discount on business rates.

 In contrast, CICs don’t receive the same tax breaks, even if their objects are wholly charitable.
 This means that, all other things being equal, they’ll potentially raise less money for their cause than if they were established as a registered charity.